-Chili powder mildly to moderately spicy, depending on how much cayenne pepper makes up the mixture.
+Chili powder is mildly to moderately spicy, depending on how much cayenne pepper makes up the mixture.
 The aromatic and savory spices in the blend create the flavor profile known as Tex-Mex.
 If you have a good palate, you'll be able to recognize the cumin, oregano, garlic, and any additional spices particular to the mix.
-The blend might contain salt, which should be kept in mind when adding it to the pot or using it as rub on barbequed or grilled meat.
+The blend might contain salt, which should be kept in mind when adding it to the pot or using it as a rub on barbequed or grilled meat.

 Cooking With Chili Powder

 Chili powder is added to chili con carne, beans, or casseroles when the other ingredients are mixed and set to cook.
 Often, additional amounts of the spices that are typical components of chili powder (such as cumin) are also called for in the recipe, to create the desired flavor combinations.
 Chili powder can also be used as a rub on meats before grilling.

 Recipes With Chili Powder

 Create that tasty Tex-Mex flavor profile by using chili powder in stews, casseroles, beans, and meat.